farhaanmalik/live-weather-app/README.md

 # Live Weather Web App
 A simple live weather web app.
-Just Enter the city or location and get the live weather update of the given locations
+Just Enter the city or location and get the live weather update of the given location.

 ## Built with:
 - React.js